 When a child says "I don't want to hug Grandma, she squeezes me too tight," the parent's natural response is "get over it, you need to hug your Grandma she loves you."
 What the child hears is "you don't decide who touches you," and that is exactly what predators are counting on, children who feel they don't have permission to say no to unwanted touch.

+Physical connection is so important for a child's healthy development, and that's what creates this difficult paradox for parents!
+We want children to enjoy cuddles, kisses and hugs but we don't want them to feel obligated to endure them when they're uncomfortable.
 Your best approach?
 Teach your children from an early age that their body is theirs and no one is allowed to touch them unless they give permission.
 Teach them about keeping safe space (4 feet radius around them) as a buffer to avoid unwanted physical contact and let them know it's all right for them to run if someone is trying to touch them and they don't want to be touched.
 This is a difficult concept for children, they are conditioned to respect and obey adult authority, and that includes accepting unwanted touch if an adult forces it.

 Your permission is imperative in helping your children set strong personal boundaries; they need to hear from you that it's okay to say no to unwanted touch.
 Role playing can be very helpful, give your child the words and the body language to say no firmly.
 Help your child come up with an alternative greeting; for example, if they don't like hugging or kissing someone, could they have a special handshake or could they give a high five or a fist bump?